-4.2 Increase of the beam profile
+4.2 Larger beam profile

 Increasing the beam profile could be done in two complimentary ways: increasing the diameter of the mirror substrate and using higher-order mode.
 Another advantage of using larger beams is the reduction of the thermal lensing magnitude, thanks to the reduction in the power density.